Skip to Content

 The Tatchu Peninsula is a wilderness hike on the west coast of Vancouver Island.
 The hike traces a route down the west side of the peninsula, linking numerous beaches with short overland trails.
 There are no formal facilities or campsites.
 You can do the easier (and more scenic) northern section as an out-and-back or complete a very challenging traverse.

-More info: See my Tatchu Trail guide, Rugged Point Provincial Park, and the Tatchu Peninsula Map by John Baldwin.
+More info: See my Tatchu Trail guide, Rugged Point Provincial Park.
 Find details on this hike in my book, Backpacking on Vancouver Island.

 Raft Cove, Raft Cove Provincial Park